Paterino-FE/pokemerald-reyamon/README.md

             .gender = TRAINER_MON_RANDOM_GENDER,

+ >Held item can be inserted here.
+Only add this if the pokemon has a held item.

+            .heldItem = ITEM_ORAN_BERRY,

  >IVs can be adjusted here, leave them to what is already written inside there

             .iv = TRAINER_PARTY_IVS(0, 0, 0, 0, 0, 0),